IBM/aspera-cli/docs/README.erb.md

 - Optional (default): All files and folders are selected
 - Type `String`: The expression is similar to shell globbing; refer to **Ruby** function: [`File.fnmatch`](https://ruby-doc.org/3.2.2/File.html#method-c-fnmatch)
 - Type `Proc` : The expression is a Ruby lambda that takes one argument: a `Hash` that contains the current folder entry to test.
-Refer to the following examples.
+See the following examples.

 Examples of expressions: